elrond-giants/erd-react-hooks/README.md

 <AuthContextProvider env="devnet" projectId="some-id">
 ```

-:grey_exclamation: When using the *Wallet Connect provider* (xPortal), the login method will return a promise that resolves with a URL.
+:grey_exclamation: When using the *Wallet Connect provider* (xPortal), the login method will return a promise that
+resolves with a URL.
 It's a usual practice to put this URL in a QR code and let users scan it with xPortal App.

-When using the *Ledger provider* you MUST set the `ledgerAccountIndex` in the options object of the `login` method.
+:grey_exclamation: When using the *Ledger provider* you MUST set the `ledgerAccountIndex` in the options object of
+the `login` method.

-The `getLedgerAccounts(page?: number | undefined, pageSize?: number | undefined): Promise<string[]>` method can be used to get a list of accounts.
+The `getLedgerAccounts(page?: number | undefined, pageSize?: number | undefined): Promise<string[]>` method can be used
+to get a list of accounts.

 ```typescript
 const {login, getLedgerAccounts} = useAuth();